 For example, Louis Vuitton is a pretty popular brand among business women, around over 30 under 50, who are looking for functionality, high quality, and smart business attire.

 Those aged over 30 have their own fashionable style.
 In particular, single business women with affluent salaries living in the urban areas, tend to purchase the high class and luxury brands.
 Often attending work functions and social gatherings, held in the skyscrapers occupied by rich men, accompanied by business men and even celebrities, they are looking for vivid clothes for these types of functions.
+So, when launching a B2C cross-border E-Commerce, be careful about the type of goods your future customers are looking for.

-2. Understand Cultural Differences, Social Trends, & Generation Gaps
+2. Understand Cultural Differences, Social Trends, & Generation Gaps present in Japan

 The most significant points of culture and customer background need to be examined and compared in order to roll-out your products to the market.
 In my precious article, I mentioned that Halloween is much bigger in the metropolitan areas, mainly Tokyo, Roppongi, & Shibuya, where there is a large amount of younger people, and a great opportunity for this cross-border activity.
 Yes, it is becoming a huge trend, thanks to social sharing of pictures and videos via Facebook and Instagram.